-The Plan has received a determination letter from the IRS dated December 30, 2011, stating that the Plan is qualified in accordance with applicable sections of the IRC.
-Once qualified, the Plan is required to operate in conformity with the IRC to maintain its qualifications.
-While the Plan has been amended since the receipt of the determination letter, the Plan Administrator believes that the Plan is being operated in compliance with the applicable requirements of the IRC and, therefore, believes that the Plan is qualified.
-Management advises that the Plan was restated on January 11, 2016 and has been resubmitted for a new determination letter prior to February 1, 2016, in accordance with applicable IRS procedure.
+The Plan has received a determination letter from the IRS dated May 30, 2017, conditioned on executing a restatement within 90 days under IRC 401(b) procedures.
+That required restatement was executed on a timely basis (June 6, 2017), and the Plan Administrator accordingly believes that the Plan contains terms which are compliant with the IRC.
+The Plan is also required to operate in conformity with the IRC to maintain its qualifications.
+The Plan Administrator believes that the Plan is being operated in compliance with the applicable requirements of the IRC and, therefore, believes that the Plan is qualified.